-GlassFish is one of the leading JavaEE application servers in the market and a popular choice for customers for deploying it in their applications.
+GlassFish is the most prominent JavaEE application servers in the market.
+Today it is the most popular choice for customers for deploying it in their applications.
 And the basic aspect of an effective application performance management strategy lies in the monitoring of performance and availability.

-AppDynamics automatically discovers and monitors application code running on GlassFish and provides deep visibility of how it executes through the JVM in production.
-This enables users to understand where latency is spent and how system resource like CPU and memory is consumed by an application and business transactions.
+AppDynamics enables you to detect and track application code functioning on GlassFish, and understand how it is executed through JVM in production.
+Users know where latency is utilized and also understand how system various resources like CPU and memory are used applications and business transactions.

 Monitor Business Transactions

-AppDynamics can also auto-discover business transactions from common entry points in GlassFish and its JVM such as servlets, struts actions, spring MVC, web services calls and even custom POJO entry points.
-From this context users can see how business transactions execute through various Java components like SOAP, EJB, JDBC, JMS, CICS as well as remote calls cross JVM and CLR calls for distributed transactions.
+AppDynamics auto-discovers business transactions from the entry points in GlassFish and its JVM like servlets, web services calls, struts actions, spring MVC, including custom POJO entry points.
+Users understand the execution of business transactions through different Java components like JDBC, JMS, SOAP, EJB, CICS and also remote calls cross CLR and JVM calls for distributed transactions.

 Real-Time Alerting for GlassFish

-AppDynamics also monitors GlassFish Server memory providing the user with visibility of heap usage, garbage collection and utilization of key memory pools over-time.
-AppDynamics can also track and monitor memory leaks automatically inside GlassFish Server and its JVM.
-All this is made possible with minimal user analysis allowing root cause to be found in minutes instead of days or weeks.
+With AppDynamics, you can also monitor GlassFish Server memory by providing users with total visibility of garbage collection, heap usage, and key memory pools utilization.
+AppDynamics enables you to effectively track and monitor memory leaks within GlassFish Server and its JVM.
+All this is made possible with minimal user analysis allowing quick detection of root cause.

 Detect Thrown Exceptions